 Another year and more growth!
 This time - we went big and finally made the switch from wristbands to our brand new, sparkly new app.

-2018 welcomed a new venue for The Cocktai Village as we crossed over Commercial Street and took up residence at The Old Truman Brewery.
-Spreading out across three distinct spaces within the estate, we took over the Back Yard MArket, The Boiler House and Brick Lane Yard and packed them full of cement mixers, jungles, motorcycles, living walls, boats, bikes and much much more.
+2018 welcomed a new venue for The Cocktail Village as we crossed over Commercial Street and took up residence at The Old Truman Brewery.
+Spreading out across three distinct spaces within the estate, we took over the Back Yard Market, The Boiler House and Brick Lane Yard and packed them full of cement mixers, jungles, motorcycles, living walls, boats, bikes and much much more.
 With 25,000 guests joining us across the week - this was our most international attendance to date - seems everyone wanted to fly into London to celebrate - and with our new partnership with Virgin Airlines who created specially hosted Cocktail Flights into London Heathrow, from the minute you stepped on board - you knew where you were headed!
-300 plus bars were chosen to take part in the fun and the most drunk drink of 2018 - the might Espresso Martini of course!
+300 plus bars were chosen to take part in the fun and the most drunk drink of 2018?
+The mighty Espresso Martini of course!